 - 80% screen-to-body

 - Display: While it doesn’t have the awesome OLED panels that Samsung is famous for, it does come with a FULL HD TFT panel.
 The color reproductions are great, and interacting with it is responsive and smooth.

 - Speakers: It comes with 4x Dolby Atmos speakers.
 While that sounds good on paper and mostly in real life, too, it can get a little distorted at higher volumes.
 So, consider that if you like blasting your music.

 - Camera: Cameras on tablets have consistently been poor, making sense.
 The most you would use your tablet’s camera for is video calling, and that works incredibly well.
 However, if you want to get this tablet for photography, don’t.

 - Battery-Life: It has a large 7000 mAh battery so that you can use it all day long, and it wouldn’t die on you.
-I played Genshin Impact on it straight for 4 hours, and it still had juice left for some basic lightweight tasks.
+I played games on it for 4 hours, and it still had juice left for some basic lightweight tasks.

 - Storage: You can get it in 3 different storage configurations.
 So, pick the one you need, and I would recommend getting the 64 GB model and upgrading it with a 128 GB SD card down the road.

 - Design: It really is nice to see that Samsung is upping their game with design, and it shows with the A8.
 While the previous A8 looked a little clunky, the new one is sleek and looks modern with a better overall design and comfortable rounded edges.